 Public Health Emergency - Leading a Nation Prepared

-The federal government launched “Project America Strong” to distribute reusable cotton face coverings in support of the critical infrastructure sectors across the country.
-Facilities, such as those for long-term care and dialysis, can encourage residents, patients, and staff to use cloth face coverings to limit disease transmission when personal protective equipment is not required.
+Facilities, such as those for long-term care and dialysis, should encourage residents, patients, and staff to use cloth face mask to limit disease transmission when personal protective equipment is not required.

-Wearing this face covering, coupled with important safety measures recommended by the CDC, can help limit the spread of the virus in a facility to staff, patients, or residents.
+Wearing a cloth face mask, coupled with important safety measures recommended by the CDC, can help limit the spread of the virus to staff, patients or residents in a facility.

-Staff and patients can use cloth face coverings when PPE is not required, such as commuting to and from the facility.
+Staff and patients can use cloth face masks when PPE is not required, such as commuting to and from the facility.

-When possible, residents should wear a cloth face covering or facemask when they leave their rooms in addition to performing hand hygiene, limiting their movement in the facility, and maintaining physical distance (stay at least 6 feet away from others).
+When possible, residents should wear a cloth face mask or face mask when they leave their rooms in addition to performing hand hygiene, limiting their movement in the facility, and maintaining physical distance (stay at least 6 feet away from others).

 Emphasize the importance of social distancing, hand hygiene, respiratory hygiene and cough etiquette, and wearing a cloth face covering.